ddemidov/amgcl/docs/design.rst

 parallel primitives like matrix-vector product, linear combination of vectors, or inner product computation.
-The backend system is implemented using the free functions combined with template specialization approach from the previous section, which decouples implementation of common parallel primitives from specific datatypes used in the supported backends.
+The backend system is implemented using the free functions combined with template specialization approach from the previous section, which decouples the implementation of common parallel primitives from the specific datatypes used in the supported backends.
 This allows to adopt third-party or user-defined datatypes for use within AMGCL without any modification.
-For example, in order to switch to the CUDA backend in
-\cref{lst:composition}, we just need to replace ``amgcl::backend::builtin<double>`` with ``amgcl::backend::cuda<double>``.
+For example, in order to switch to the CUDA backend in :numref:`lst_composition`, we just need to replace ``amgcl::backend::builtin<double>`` with ``amgcl::backend::cuda<double>``.

 Algorithm setup in AMGCL is performed using internal data structures.
 As soon